iugamarian/links/README.md

 CertUtil -hashfile path-to-file MD5

-# Harddisk 8 seconds idle fix by script if firmware method fails
+# Harddisk 8 seconds idle fix script if firmware method fails

-# idle3ctl can fix more drives than wdidle3, first try using idle3ctl
+idle3ctl can fix more drives than wdidle3, first try using idle3ctl

-# WD Elements white label drives sometimes stop parking the heads after
+WD Elements white label drives sometimes stop parking the heads after

-# being removed from USB case and used on SATA and idle3ctl -g /dev/sdx
+being removed from USB case and used on SATA and idle3ctl -g /dev/sdx

-# Tested this on a 12 TB WD Elements drive from 2020 that I use on SATA now.
+Tested this on a 12 TB WD Elements drive from 2020 that I use on SATA now.

 https://forum.storj.io/t/anybody-using-wd-blue-drives-for-a-storagenode/5945/8